Help for ADHD and Attention Issues

 Singapore Brain Centre offers a more helpful and promising solution to ADHD students and their parents with expert professional guidance and consultation.
 The broad, multi-skill exercises, developed by the Centre, have the power to strengthen attention skills.

-Here are some key areas our program enables:
+Here are some key areas our program offers to lessen the symptoms of ADHD: